backstage/backstage/plugins/auth-backend/api-report.md

 // Warnings were encountered during analysis:
 //
-// src/identity/types.d.ts:25:5 - (ae-forgotten-export) The symbol "TokenParams" needs to be exported by the entry point index.d.ts
 // src/identity/types.d.ts:31:9 - (ae-forgotten-export) The symbol "AnyJWK" needs to be exported by the entry point index.d.ts
 // src/providers/google/provider.d.ts:36:5 - (ae-forgotten-export) The symbol "AuthHandler" needs to be exported by the entry point index.d.ts
 // src/providers/types.d.ts:105:5 - (ae-forgotten-export) The symbol "AuthProviderConfig" needs to be exported by the entry point index.d.ts